SEJ's Fund for Environmental Journalism awards

 Shanna Baker is a senior editor and feature writer at Hakai Magazine, an online publication based in Victoria, British Columbia, that explores science, society and the environment from a coastal perspective.
 She gravitates to stories about lesser-loved wildlife and conservation issues.
 Recent projects have taken her to Australia, Cuba, India and British Columbia's Great Bear Rainforest region.
 Shanna is also an accomplished photojournalist and travel photographer.

-Clare Feiseler, for "Ocean Biodiversity in Persian Gulf, " to explore new studies documenting shared marine populations between Qatar and UAE as well as report on early grassroots advocacy among scientists and citizens of the wider region to establish transboundary "peace parks" on land and sea.
+Clare Fieseler, for "Ocean Biodiversity in Arabian Gulf, " to explore new studies documenting shared marine populations between Qatar and UAE as well as report on early grassroots advocacy among scientists and citizens of the wider region to establish transboundary "peace parks" on land and sea.

-Clare Fieseler is a PhD Candidate in Ecology at UNC Chapel Hill.
+Clare Fieseler is an Assistant Teaching Professor at Georgetown University.
 She is also a photojournalist and reporter.
-Her works can be found on NPR, BioGraphic Magazine, UnDark Magazine and National Geographic.
-She is one of 300 photographers whose images are represented by National Geographic Creative.
+Her works can be found on The Washington Post, NPR, BioGraphic Magazine, UnDark Magazine and National Geographic.
+She is one of 300 photographers whose images are represented by National Geographic Image Collection.

 Liza Gross, for "Pumas in Patagonia: Boosting Biodiversity in a Rapidly Changing Environment, to track researchers' efforts to understand how the delicate dance between predator and prey enhances biodiversity in the fragile, high desert landscape in and around Argentina's San Guillermo Reserve, among the last wild places of southern South America.